 A woman’s fertility is at its highest in her twenties, but for many women having a baby at this stage of life is not an option, and many are now planning to start families in their late 30s.
 It can get harder to conceive as a woman gets older; her chances of miscarriage also increase.
 This is because the number and quality of the eggs in the ovaries declines rapidly after about 35 years of age.

-Here at Boston Place, we offer fertility preservation.
-Women go through the IVF stimulation and egg collection processes, but instead of being mixed with sperm the unfertilised eggs are frozen.
+Here at TFP Boston Place Fertility, we offer fertility preservation.
+Women go through the IVF stimulation and egg collection processes, but instead of being mixed with sperm, the unfertilised eggs are frozen.